piercecave/skilledge/README.md

 The web application prompts users for a skill they want to focus on improving within a month timespan and provides interactive UI that allows users to schedule how and when they want to hone their specific skill.

+## Developer Instructions

+Hi!
+In order to work on this code you will want to deploy it to your local computer.
+In order to do that you will need to navigate to:

+    skilledge/client/app/

+and run the following code:

+    bash live-local-deploy-client.sh

+This will make it so any time you save your code you will see it in your browser.

+In order to get this fully functional you will also have to navigate to:

+    skilledge/backend

+and run:

+    bash local-deploy-backend.sh

+After that, navigate to:

+    skilledge/backend/gateway

+and run:

+    bash live-local-deploy-gateway.sh

+Boom.
+Please do not run the any scripts not prepended with live-local or local as those scripts deploy to the main website if you have credentials.

 ### Visualizations